The Santa Cruz Flow Trail

 Elevation loss: Around 1,300

-Best for: The entire family ( but they must like climbing)
+Best for: The entire family (but they must like climbing to get there and back)

 The Flow trail is broken up into 6 segments which is perfect for kids because you can rest and regroup at the start of each segment if you need.
 Once to the top you can coast the entire 3.2 miles without pedaling, this is a true flow trail!
 There’s also some opportunity to get air and a few minor tech spots so more advanced members of your family will still have a blast.